jezil2210/Code_Injector/README.md

 ###  netfilterqueue

 NetfilterQueue provides access to packets matched by an iptables rule in Linux.
 Packets so matched can be accepted, dropped, altered, or given a mark.
-The iptables is the tool to access the linux netfilter firewall, the iptable rule we're gonna set to redirect the flow of packets to a queue to be analyzed
+The iptables is the tool to access the linux netfilter firewall, the iptable rule we're gonna set to redirect the flow of packets to a queue to be analyzed.

 iptables -P FORWARD ACCEPT<br>
 iptables -I INPUT -j NFQUEUE --queue-num 0<br>